DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

      Upper Hand.
    - Prerequisites:
    - Tags:
-- Name: Momentum
-   - Description: By brute strength, force others to move around the battlefield.
-   - Resource: Simple
-   - Mechanic: You attempt to move a character who is within 1 space of you during your movement.
-If the target is unwilling, this is `MISSING`.
-If the target is willing or fails the check, you may place the target within 1 space of you at the end of your movement.
-   - Prerequisites:
-      + Role: Defender
-      + Skill: Brute > +1
-   - Tags:
-- Name: Momentum Aura
-   - Description: Your strength is supernatural, bending the gravity around you.
-   - Resource: Simple
-   - Mechanic: Your Momentum ability extends to 3 spaces.
-   - Prerequisites:
-      + Power: Momentum
-      + Role: Defender
-      + Skill: Brute > +2
-   - Tags:
-- Name: Multipowered
-   - Description:
-   - Resource: Simple
-   - Mechanic: Select another Suit Mechanic from the Primary Suit list.
-You gain the ability to discard cards, but no additional modifier.
-You may not take this Power more than once.
-Unlike other Simple Powers, this Power costs 2 XP.
-   - Prerequisites: Level 3
-   - Tags: Suit Mechanic
 - Name: Scrying
    - Description: Your intuition is heightened and you can anticipate moments coming in the near future.
 Your connection to this divine sense has strengthened.